wehkamp/docker-prometheus-cloudflare-exporter/README.md

 In addition, the exporter will also fetch DNS analytics.
 Exporting metrics per records queried at edge resolvers per PoP.

+The following roles are required:

+* Analytics Administrator
+* Firewall Administrator

 ### Try it

 Running the container: